Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky vs. Louisville Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 21

-Thursday's contest features the No. 9 Kentucky Wildcats (8-2) and the Louisville Cardinals (5-6) squaring off at KFC Yum!
-Center (on December 21) at 6:00 PM ET.
-This matchup, according to our computer prediction, will result in an 82-74 victory for Kentucky.
+Thursday's contest between the No. 9 Kentucky Wildcats (8-2) and the Louisville Cardinals (5-6) at KFC Yum!
+Center has a projected final score of 82-73 based on our computer prediction, with a favored Kentucky squad coming out on top.
+Game time is at 6:00 PM ET on December 21.

-According to our computer prediction, Louisville projects to cover the 13.5-point spread in its matchup against Kentucky.
-The over/under is currently listed at 157.5, and the two teams are projected to come in below that total.
+Based on our computer prediction, Louisville is projected to cover the spread (13.5) versus Kentucky.
+The two sides are expected to go under the 156.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!